sailoog/openplotter-documentation/en/what_do_I_need.md

 * **OpenPlotter RPI** "the software"

 ##Optional
-Here some devices to communicate with your boat.
-If your boat does not have electronics you will be able to add some of them.
+Here some devices to communicate with your boat and some sensors to collect data from boat and environment.
 * **Self powered USB HUB**
 * **USB WIFI dongle**
 * **USB GPS dongle**